scottblanc/whatifexplorer/docs/Architecture.md

 ### Components

-The UI is built from five React components.
-CausalGraph handles the visualization—it dynamically loads dagre for layout computation, then uses D3 to render the SVG with nodes, edges, and a zone legend.
-When users click nodes, the component notifies the store, which updates the selection state and triggers the NodeInspector to appear.
+The UI is built from seven primary React components.

+**CausalGraph** handles the visualization—it dynamically loads dagre for layout computation, then uses D3 to render the SVG with nodes, edges, and a zone legend.
+When users click nodes or edges, the component notifies the store, which updates the selection state and triggers the appropriate inspector.

-NodeInspector is where users interact with individual variables.
+**NodeInspector** is where users interact with individual variables.
 It displays the node's description and shows its probability distribution as a density curve.
 The intervention slider lets users set a value, and clicking "Set Value" triggers the inference engine to propagate effects through the graph.
+Terminal nodes show a read-only view since they have no downstream effects to propagate.

+**EdgeInspector** allows direct editing of causal effect functions.
+Users can switch between effect types (linear, multiplicative, threshold, logistic) and adjust parameters.
+Changes apply immediately with a sticky "Apply Changes" button that remains visible during scrolling.

+**SensitivityPanel** runs comprehensive sensitivity analysis across all exogenous nodes.
+It tests interventions at ±25% and ±50%, identifies weak effects, asymmetric responses, and bottlenecks, and offers AI-powered recalibration to fix issues.

-QueryInput handles model generation—users type a causal question, click Generate, and wait for the LLM to return a model.
+**QueryInput** handles model generation—users type a causal question, click Generate, and wait for the LLM to return a model.
 The component manages loading state and error handling, then hands the resulting model to the store.

-DistributionChart and InsightsPanel round out the UI.
-The chart renders small KDE curves with percentile markers.
-The insights panel shows LLM-generated observations about the causal structure.
+**DistributionChart** renders probability distributions as small KDE curves with percentile markers (p5, mean, p95).
+Used in NodeInspector to show how a variable's uncertainty has shifted.

+**InsightsPanel** displays LLM-generated observations about the causal structure—key relationships, potential feedback loops, and notable thresholds in the model.

 ### State Management